myocardial ischemia

 Clinical manifestations

-- see angina & myocardial infarction
+-- see angina pectoris, acute coronary syndrome & myocardial infarction